uiceds/syllabus/manuscript.md

 #### Module 2 Topics for Zoom Meetings

 * Group discussion regarding project topics
-* Select project groups
+* Group discussion regarding project topics

 #### Module 2 Project Assignment
 Write an engineering memo describing your project team, the problem you plan to solve, and the methods you plan to use to solve it, including the data and algorithm you will use.
+Keep in mind that part of the project will be to compare the results you get to any previous attempts, so your project should not be exactly the same as something available on the internet.

 ### Module 3: Programming review